Marine Vessel Drag Reduction with Smart Coatings

 - Development and characterization of durable foul release smart marine coatings (Materials Science)

-- Marine Vessel Drag Reduction with Smart Coatings – POSITION OPEN
+- Marine Vessel Drag Reduction with Smart Coatings – POSITION FILLED

 - Development and Characterization of Novel, Hard Foul-release Coasting for Environmentally-benign Marine Transportation Applications – POSITION FILLED